721 Hub

 Our initial market coverage focuses on 12 high-volume 1031 exchange markets across the West Coast, Southwest, Texas, Mountain West, and key Eastern metros.
 If your primary market is not yet covered, the strategy library and tax-analysis articles apply across all U.S. markets -- the 1031 mechanics, clawback considerations, and UPREIT structuring questions are not market-specific.
 You can send a market coverage request to tips@721hub.com.
 We are actively expanding coverage based on exchange volume and reader demand.

 Have a question that is not on this list?
-Send it to the editor.
+Send it through the contact page.